murilopolese/murilopolese/content/workshops/2017-04-01-kano-code-dojo-girls-only.md

 ---
 title: "Kano: Code Dojo Girls Only"
 cover: '/workshops/kano-girls-dojo-2017-04_01.jpg'
-excerpt: "During the first month after, I joined Kano I hosted a table at Code Dojo Girls Only edition.
+excerpt: "I hosted a table at Code Dojo Girls Only edition.
 During the event, there were stations covering all sorts of content, like scratch, game development, robotics, python programming, etc. I was in charge of a “make your own computer” workshop with computer kits from Kano."
 tags:
 - '2017'
 ---